omigroup/omi-chan/README.md

 ## How you can get involved:
 - The OMI-Chan group meets on _____ days every _____ week(s) at _____ UTC (24:00 Format)
 - We track our active tickets with our [omigroup/omi-chan Github Projects Kanban Backlog](https://github.com/omigroup/omi-chan/projects/1?add_cards_query=is%3Aopen)
+- We organize our backlog with intent using github [Milestones](https://github.com/omigroup/omi-chan/milestones) which makes it easier to track progress based on desired outcomes and objectives.
 - We discuss OMI-Chan efforts using [omi-chan github discussions](https://github.com/omigroup/omi-chan/discussions)
 - Any questions?
 Contact the designated OMI-Chan working group lead(s) ______